Peter H. Fisher: Career

-From 1989-1994, Fisher was on the faculty of Johns Hopkins University.
+From 1989 to 1994, Fisher was on the faculty of Johns Hopkins University.
 He joined the M.I.T. faculty in 1989, and became a full professor in 2001.

 Fisher's research has included twelve years at CERN working on the Alpha Magnetic Spectrometer for the International Space Station.
 His research interests also include the detection of dark matter, development of new particle detectors, compact energy supplies, and wireless energy transmission.
 He released his first book in 2022, "What is Dark Matter?, synthesizing his own and peers research into the topic.

 He was chair of the M.I.T.
 Department of Physics from 2014 to 2022.
 He became the first Head of the M.I.T Office of Research Computing and Data (ORCD) in 2022.
 He is a member of JASON (advisory group).

 Awards

-Fisher became a Fellow of the American Physical Society, nominated by the Division of Particles and Fields in 2006, and cited for "Intiating Tau Polarization Asymmetry Measurements and W-Boson self couplings, leading to a top mass prediction (found later at FNAL).
+Fisher became a Fellow of the American Physical Society, nominated by the Division of Particles and Fields in 2006, and cited for "initiating Tau Polarization Asymmetry Measurements and W-Boson self couplings, leading to a top mass prediction (found later at FNAL).
 First proof of single W-production in e+ e- annihilation.
 Determination of sin20w with proposal to expand to highest accuracy of 10-5 at LHC."
 He was named a fellow for the American Association for the Advancement of Science in 2020.